jonl17/skjaldborg/static/frumsyningar/aftur-heim/aftur-heim.md

 Trailer: https://vimeo.com/422477420/4a38175612
 ---
 Sögur kvenna í heimafæðingu í gegnum linsu kvikmyndagerðarkonu sem skoðar viðhorf sitt til kvenleikans eftir tilraun til að að eiga heima.

+\--ENSKA--

+An exploration of women's stories in home birth in Iceland, seen through the lens of a female filmmaker who is forced to come to terms with her feminine side after attempting to give birth at home.